harryworld/cuhk-iot-workshop/README.md

-## Welcome to WDI
+## Welcome to IoT Workshop

-Congratulations on joining _Web Development Immersive (WDI)_.
+Congratulations on joining _IoT Workshop_.

-This is the beginning of your new and exciting journey in turning yourself from a _thinker to a creator_.
+This is the beginning of your new and exciting journey in the world of Internet of Things (IoT).

-Our goal is to turn you into a _Full-Stack Web Developer_ as smoothly and quickly as possible.
+Our goal is to showcase some examples about the IoT applications, as well as guide you into the playground.